doppelmutzi/monorepo-playground/README.md

 $ yarn cleanup
 ```

-## Approach 3 &ndash; Lerna with yarn workspaces
+## Approach 3 &ndash; yarn workspaces

 All 3 projects are located at _projects_ folder.
 The following steps are required to run the app:

-1. Init all dependencies and bootstrap all dependencies of all projects.
+1. Bootstrap all dependencies of all projects.

 ```bash
 $ yarn